For the Love of Lavender

 The Barefoot Blogger

-Had the Barefoot Blogger known how fabulous lavender fields are in person, I would have been visiting them much before now.lavender fields
+Had the Barefoot Blogger known how fabulous lavender fields are in person, I would have been visiting them much earlier.lavender fields

 Thank goodness I learned how to get to some of the best fields.